Archie22is/facebook-canvas-app-sample-sdk-4.0/README.md

 Facebook canvas app sample
 ==========================================

-This is the sample code of a working canvas app that authenticates using facebook sdk 4.0
+This is the sample code of a working canvas app that authenticates using facebook php sdk 4.0